inno-devops-labs/S25-core-course-labs/app_python/README.md

 - Automated tests validate code functionality.
 - The Docker image is built and deployed to Docker Hub for consistent and reliable delivery.

-Every commit and pull request that affects the relevant parts of the repository triggers this workflow, ensuring continuous integration and delivery best practices are maintained.
+Every commit and pull request that affects the relevant parts of the repository(app_python folder) triggers this workflow, ensuring continuous integration and delivery best practices are maintained.